Super League entrant Juventus struggles again in Serie A

 Juventus also struggled against Fiorentina in December, losing 3-0 at home.

-The draw did little to boost Juve’s chances of securing a top-four position and a Champions League place, with four clubs vying for three spots: second-place AC Milan (66 points), Juventus (66), Atalanta (65) and Napoli (63).
+The draw did little to boost Juve’s chances of securing a top-four position and a Champions League place.

+Atalanta moved into second place with a 5-0 win over 10-man Bologna.

-Atalanta was hosting Bologna later while Milan and Napoli play Monday.
+Milan and Napoli play their games on Monday.

 “You learn with every game that goes by, but I am not happy considering the initial expectations and I don’t think the club is either,” said Pirlo, who is in his first season as a coach.